ShannonStanford/SimpleTodo/README.md

 The following **optional** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [X] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] The reverse button reverses the order of the list.
+* [X] The shuffle button shuffles the order of the list.

 ## Video Walkthrough